 Beneficiaries: priority will be given to solutions that foster savings on raw materials and energy and reduce emissions of harmful substances into the environment.
 The funds can be used to purchase machinery and equipment or licenses, patents, etc. Aid can be granted only to a new investment (in fixed and intangible assets) in connection with: establishment of a new enterprise, expansion of the existing enterprise, diversification of the enterprise's production by introduction of new, additional products or substantial change in the production process of the existing enterprise.

-Intensity and amount of support: maximum level of co-financing:
+maximum level of co-financing: